Deepin07/JavaScript/README.md

 # JavaScript

-This repo contains all the JavaScript I'm learning
+This repo contains all the JavaScript I'm learning.